-- a. planning authorities should always consider a proposal on its merits, not on the basis of a Planning Agreement, - Planning Agreements must be underpinned by proper strategic land use and infrastructure planning carried out on a regular basis and must address expected growth and the associated infrastructure demand. - c. strategic planning should ensure that development is supported by the infrastructure needed to meet the needs of the growing population, - d. a consent authority cannot refuse to grant development consent on the grounds that a Planning Agreement has not been entered into in relation to the proposed development or that the developer has not offered to enter into such an agreement, - e.
+- a. planning authorities should always consider a proposal on its merits, not on the basis of a Planning Agreement, - Planning Agreements must be underpinned by proper strategic land use and infrastructure planning carried out on a regular basis and must address expected growth and the associated infrastructure demand, - c. strategic planning should ensure that development is supported by the infrastructure needed to meet the needs of the growing population, - d. the progression of a planning proposal or the approval of a development application should never be contingent on entering into a Planning Agreement, - e.
 Planning Agreements should not be used as a means of general revenue raising or to overcome revenue shortfalls, - f.
 Planning Agreements must not include public benefits wholly unrelated to the particular development, - g. value capture should not be the primary purpose of a Planning Agreement.